josephjacobmorris/learnings/SystemDesign/Caching.md

 3. **ECC (Efficient Cache Coherence):** A more complex approach that uses multiple cache lines and writes to ensure coherence between cache lines.

 ### Cache Aside
+Cache Aside (CA) Caching Strategy is a variation of the traditional Least Recently Used (LRU) caching technique used in some systems.
+The main idea behind CA caching is to maintain a separate cache for frequently accessed data, which can be reused when the corresponding cached entry becomes stale.

+**Key Characteristics:**

+1.  **Separate Cache**: A separate cache is created for frequently accessed data.
+2.  **Cache Replacement Policy**: When an item in the cache expires (i.e., it's no longer valid), a new item from the underlying store or other source takes its place.
+3.  **No Coherence Issues**: CA caching ensures that changes made to the underlying storage don't affect the cache.

+**How Cache Aside Caching Works:**

+1.  **Initialization**: The system initializes a separate cache with an initial capacity and expiration time.
+2.  **Read requests**: When a request is received, the system checks if the requested data is in the cache.
+If it is, the cached entry is returned immediately.
+3.  **Write operations**: For write operations (insertions, updates, or deletions), a new item from the underlying store or other source replaces an existing item in the cache with a timestamp indicating when it was accessed last.

+**Advantages of Cache Aside Caching:**

+1.  **Improved Performance**: By reusing frequently accessed data, CA caching reduces the number of requests made to the underlying storage.
+2.  **Reduced Latency**: Faster cache hits lead to lower latency for reads.
+3.  **Easier Maintenance**: The separate cache for frequently accessed data makes it easier to manage and maintain the system.

+**Disadvantages of Cache Aside Caching:**

+1.  **Increased Memory Usage**: More items are stored in the cache, which can consume more memory.
+2.  **Cache Coherence Issues**: If multiple threads or processes access data concurrently without proper synchronization, it may become inconsistent if the underlying storage is not properly managed.

+**Common Implementation Strategies:**

+1.  **LRU (Least Recently Used) Caching with Cache Aside**: A variation of LRU caching that uses a separate cache for frequently accessed data.
+2.  **ECC (Efficient Cache Coherence)**: A more complex approach that uses multiple cache lines and writes to ensure coherence between cache lines.

 ### Write Around